jorenretel/phd_thesis/chapters/chapter4-isotope_shift/text.md

 | valine                     | GAVLS(W)       |                    |
 | tryptophan                 | GAVLS(W)       |                    |

 Table: For every amino acid there is a labeled sample where the intra-residual peaks are best resolved.
 For some residue types, multiple spectra could be used as a reference spectrum in which case the one specifically used in this study is listed.
-For methionine there is no labeling scheme in which the Cα-Cβ is separated wel from other peaks.
+For methionine there is no labeling scheme in which the Cα-Cβ is separated well from other peaks.
 Therefor the Cα-Cγ peak is used.
 The Cγ chemical shift can not be observed in ^1^H-detected spectra.
 Therefor only the Cα shift can be used directly, further support for the assignment is given by sequential cross peaks.{#tbl:preferred_samples}

 ## A CCPNMR Analysis plug-in for comparing spin systems